 Jack Phillips: He refused to make a cake for a same sex wedding.
 Mr. Phillips had refused to make cakes for other events in the past that conflicted with his Christian beliefs.
 He refused to make Halloween cakes, divorce cakes and many others.
 Never was he challenged on these decisions.
 But after refusing to do the same sex wedding cake, he was hauled before the Colorado civil rights board and threatened with fines.
 He was told he and his staff would have to undergo “Re-education” to make him more tolerant.
 Jack ultimately prevailed before the Supreme Court.
 He still experiences threats and boycotts to this day.
 Would you be prepared to do this?

 Kelvin Cochran: The Atlanta fire chief was fired for holding a Christian view of marriage.
-Cochran’s self-published 162-page book, “Who Told You That You Were Naked?: Overcoming the Stronghold of Condemnation,” included Bible verses addresses sexuality and homosexuality.
-It was the latter topic that sparked a controversy and an investigation and eventually, his termination.
-He wrote the book on non-work time.
+Cochran’s self-published 162-page book, “Who Told You That You Were Naked?: Overcoming the Stronghold of Condemnation,” included Bible verses that address sexuality and homosexuality.
+It was the latter topic that sparked controversy, investigation, and eventually, his termination.
+He wrote the book on his personal time away from work.
 No specific instance of Cochran discriminating against anyone was ever produced.
 Yet he was terminated because some of his co-workers were “offended”.
 Would you be prepared to do this?

 These are but a select few examples of recent attacks on Christians.
 So what are you prepared to do?
 Please understand, I am NOT calling for some sort of violent revolt.
 I am NOT suggesting we give up either.
 I AM asking that we get real about the world we live in and make adjustments accordingly.
 What does that look like?